Natural Convection Heat Transfer from an Inclined Cylinder: Introduction

 In fluid mechanics, the convective heat transfer rate is represented by the dimensionless average Nusselt number~($\Nuol\equiv{\hol\,L/k}$), where~$k$ is the fluid's thermal conductivity with units ${\rm{W/(m\cdot{K})}}$, and $L$ is the system's characteristic length (m).

-The Rayleigh number~$\Ra$ is the impetus for fluid flow due to gravity acting on density differences caused by temperature.
+The Rayleigh number~$\Ra$ is the impetus for fluid flow due to gravity acting on density differences caused by temperature or solute concentration.
 A fluid's Prandtl number~$\Pra$ is its momentum diffusivity per thermal diffusivity ratio.
 For mass transfer, the fluid's Schmidt number~$\Sc$ is analogous; $\Pra$ will be used in formulas.

 When rising convection induced fluid flow must pass along or around the object's surface, $\Ra$ is scaled by a ``self-obstruction'' factor $1/\Xi$, which depends only on $\Pra$.
 This applies to both cylinder flow topologies.